 Generally, we will not make exceptions to the in person / online policy.
 If you are a student in the UK or Ireland who is unable to travel to Cambridge due to longstanding health or personal issues, you will be given the option to request an online interview.

 A very limited number of rooms will be available for those travelling to interview within the UK and the Common Travel Area.
-Only those travelling more than three hours by public transport will be provided such accommodation.
-A form to complete in order to apply for accommodation will be made available here by 5pm on 17th October 2025 and the deadline for submitting that application will be 5pm on 1st November 2025.
+Priority will be given to those with further to travel and only likely for those travelling more than three hours by public transport.